PedroCristo/README-TEST/README.md

 6. View the number of likes on a recipe so that I can see which is most popular.
 7. View comments on recipes so that I can read other user's opinions.

-* As website user login, I can:
+* As website user logged in, I can:
 1. Like/unlike recipes so that I can mark which recipes I enjoyed.
 2. Comment on recipes so that I can give my opiniom about the posts.
 3. Delete my previous comments.
 4. Manage my profile updating my details and user image.
+5. Logout from the website.

-* As website Superuser, I can:
+* As website superuser, I can:
 1. Create and publish a new recipe.
 2. create draft recipe posts so that come back and finished them later.
 3. Create a new user, recipes, author and categories.